Supercom-428/Ken_BSC/README.md

 My skype ID is live:.cid.c3518ca3aac50687.
 Gmail address is rabdievsergey@gmail.com.

+I think we can discuss more details here.

 ************************************* pay attention **********************************

 Don't mention about this on Freelancer.com chat.